igabriel85/vagrant-spark2/README.md

 # Vagrant-Spark2

-This repo is the fork of [vagrant-jupyter](https://github.com/giabar/vagrant-jupyter) which is based on Spark 1.5.1 and Jupyter v4.
+This repo is the fork of [vagrant-jupyter](https://github.com/giabar/vagrant-jupyter) which is based on Spark 3.1.3 and Jupyter.

 This is a Vagrant machine with Jupyter Notebook (v5) installed.
-The kernels installed are: Python 3.6.1, Apache Spark 2.1.1 with Scala 2.11.8 and PySpark (2.1.1).
+The kernels installed are: Python 3.8.x, Apache Spark 3.1.3 with Scala 2.12.x and PySpark (3.1.3).

 The notebook folder is: /home/vagrant.